The top 5 mistakes aged care companies make when choosing a workforce compliance management system

 A workforce compliance management system for aged care should make your life easier – not harder.

 Usability is essential with any software, but it’s especially important in aged care facilities, as the industry has not traditionally been the strongest when it comes to technology adoption.
-Regardless, facility workers shouldn’t need advanced training to operate the programme’s most basic functionality.
+Regardless, facility workers shouldn’t need advanced training to operate the system’s most basic functionality.

 Lowering the barrier to employee self-service for processes like time card access, schedule requests, and attendance management is a no-brainer move when it comes to selecting software.
 In addition, doing so lowers administrative burdens associated with training and retraining, giving management the bandwidth to focus on more important tasks.

 The workforce compliance solution you select should have an app and be cloud-based so that you and your staff can access it from any web browser, phone, tablet, or laptop computer.
+The Humanforce Work App meets all those requirements, while also enabling staff to access everything they need to do their jobs on-the-go, such as checking rosters, swapping or bidding on open shifts, requesting leave and checking leave balance, and reviewing pay slips.

 Opting for a user-friendly solution is a great starting point, but that doesn’t mean you should settle for a system that’s overly simple or that doesn’t solve a majority of the problems you’re looking to remedy.
 Naturally, some complexity will require training, though you can mitigate the time and effort required by appointing an assigned trainer within your organisation.

 Further, the solution you choose should have plenty of training resources available to facilitate ‘training your trainer’.
-Ideally, training material should include a mix of self-paced e-learning options, as well as on-site or distance learning options (usually via videoconferencing).
+Ideally, training material should include a mix of self-paced eLearning options, as well as on-site or distance learning options (usually via videoconferencing).

 You may also decide to work with a provider like Humanforce that offers customised onboarding and training.
 That way, you’ll gain instant access to materials when you need quick answers, but also individualised assistance when you’re just starting out.

 Mistake #4.
-Overlooking the Need for a Flexible Solution
+Overlooking the need for a flexible solution

 The aged care industry encompasses a wide variety of qualifications and skill sets, but it also bears some of the most restrictive compliance measures in Australia, New Zealand, and the UK.
-Seamlessly adjusting to these differing needs requires a highly configurable solution that is adaptable to laws that vary by state or territory – as well as one that allows your team to quickly shift strategies based on performance needs or regulatory changes.
+Seamlessly adjusting to these differing needs requires a highly configurable solution that is adaptable to laws that vary by region – as well as one that allows your team to quickly shift strategies based on performance needs or regulatory changes.

 Automation is the future, and any workforce compliance management system not automating previously manual functions is going to get left behind.
 When searching for a software solution for your compliance needs, it’s imperative that automation be on your short-list of must-have features.
-A few key areas ripe for automation include employee scheduling, skill profile staffing, and expiration tracking.
+A few key areas ripe for automation include employee scheduling, skill profile staffing, and qualification expiration tracking.

 Share